awahlig/tailscale-auth-proxy/README.md

 Reverse proxy for auth using Tailscale.

 ## What is it?
-This is an nginx reverse proxy that authenticates all requests using Tailscale.
+An nginx reverse proxy that authenticates all requests using Tailscale.

-This is done using Tailscale's API whois call which, given an IP:port pair of the client, returns the Tailscale user the node belongs to.
+This is done using Tailscale's *whois* API which, given an IP:port pair of the client, returns the Tailscale user the remote node belongs to.

-HTTP 401 is returned if no user can be found.
+The Tailscale user is then translated into a Basic Auth token and passed to the upstream service.

-Otherwise, the Tailscale user is translated into a Basic Auth token and passed to the upstream service.
+If Tailscale can't find the user or if the proxy is configured to not give this user access, HTTP 401 is returned.

 ## Usage
 ```